utsavgwa/logs/about.md

 title: About
 ---

+This blog serves as a chronicle of the lessons learned, the code written, and the skills honed.

-my day to day learning logs around software development 🌟
+Here, you'll find my day to day learning logs, musings, and occasional victories as I navigate the exciting and challenging landscape of software development. 🌟

+You can expect to find a mix of programming languages, frameworks, and tools as I explore.

 <!-- <figure>
   <img alt="Christopher Hitchens" src="https://upload.wikimedia.org/wikipedia/commons/6/63/Christopher_Hitchens_2008-04-24_001.jpg" />